MartinTomis/Cloning/README.md

 Most steps were accompanied by generating additional data.
 I would estimate that each of steps 2-3 above was run on 5 different datasets.

 On the driving track 1, I encountered issues on the following segments:
-1. left-turn before the bridge
+1. left-turn before the bridge.
+2. Surprisingly, the bridge - sometimes the car hit the side.
+3. Sharp left turn after the bridge.
+4. The sharp right turn after segment 3.

+Often when I

 Data